AppFair/appfair.github.io/index.md

 The app catalog can be accessed using `App Fair.app`, which is a native app for macOS 12.5 that can be downloaded from [appfair.app](https://appfair.app).
 New users should start by downloading this app and exploring its features and capabilities.
-For help and assistance with the App Fair, visit the [project discussions](https://github.com/App-Fair/App/discussions), join the [discord channel](https://discord.gg/R4bFP8qpw7), and browse the [issue reports](https://github.com/App-Fair/App/issues).
+For help and assistance with the App Fair application itself, visit the [project discussions](https://github.com/App-Fair/App/discussions), join the [discord channel](https://discord.gg/R4bFP8qpw7), and browse the [issue reports](https://github.com/App-Fair/App/issues).

-The rest of this page is a guide for the development and publication of your own apps on the App Fair catalog.
+The rest of this document serves as a guide for the development and publication of your own apps on the appfair.net [app source](#appsource) catalog;
 It assumes some familiarity with GitHub and software development in the Swift programming language.

 ## The App Fair for End Users